Domvel55/VAST-Challenge-MC-1-2017/README.md

 Now for outputting to a csv:
 frame.to_csv('C:/Users/legot/Desktop/College/DataVis/foundCar.csv') #File location and name of output file .to_csv will output the value of the dataframe to a file, which can then be used for analysis
+dataframe.to_csv('file location')#Usage